BROWN BULLHEAD CATFISH

 A Brown Bullhead fish can live for up to 7 years and grow through different stages before reaching full maturity.

 Spawning is the process through which fishes reproduce.
-In summary, the fishes expel mature gonads from their bodies into specific and conducive parts of the surrounding waters, and this action results in reproduction.
+In summary, the fishes expel mature gonads from their bodies into specific and conducive parts of the surrounding waters, resulting in reproduction.

-Before these catfish start to spawn, the parents build a formidable nest in a dark and protected area of the water.
+Before these catfish spawn, the parents build a formidable nest in a dark, protected water area.
 This strategy ensures that their fertilized eggs are safe from the water’s harshness, including predators and extreme weather conditions.